 11 Days of Flutter - Day 3

 At Very Good Ventures, we love Flutter.
-It changed how do development, has made us fall in love with making apps all over again, and we think it’s the future.
+It changed how to do development, has made us fall in love with making apps all over again, and we think it’s the future.

 This time of year both sparks reflection on the past and ignites inspiration for the future.
 So, naturally, we’re thinking: how far have we come with the help of Flutter?
 How are we using it to optimize app development?
 And how can we engage this toolkit for future projects?